Cory Weismann was a healthy college basketball player at Gettysburg College in Pennsylvania.

 To Quit or Not to Quit

 Cory eventually returned to school.
-A couple years later, he even rejoined the basketball team.
+A couple of years later, he even rejoined the basketball team.
 A burning desire to get back on the court and prove he could play again plagued him.
 However, at the end of his junior year, Cory’s coach felt it was still too risky to put him in a live game because Cory still experienced occasional seizures and suffered limitations to his mobility.

 After his junior season, Cory considered quitting the team.